barraca07/MLVisual/README.md

 ## Visualiser Usage

-The `visualise_synthetic` function in `utils.py` allows algorithm probability and class predictions to be visualised using a synthetic 2D binary classification dataset.
+The `visualise_synthetic` function in `utils.py` allows model probability and class predictions to be visualised using a choice of synthetic 2D binary classification datasets.
 It is used as follows:

 ----